Tales of Pioneers, Courtships, and Scandals

 Elizabeth Lee Kelly (Nee: Owen) 1825-1914

 Eliza Owen Kelly arrived in Mendocino on August 29, 1855.
-She spent the rest of her life here, raising 4 children and becoming a prominent member of the community.
+She spent the rest of her life here, raising four children and becoming a prominent member of the community.
 Eliza was especially generous to the Mendocino Baptist Church (which was built by her husband William).
-Eliza was one of the first settlers of Mendocino and, upon her passing, her obituary appeared on the front page of the Mendocino Beacon.
+Eliza was one of the first settlers of Mendocino and was the oldest surviving pioneer.
+When she died her obituary appeared on the front page of the Mendocino Beacon.

 Emma Shirley “Daisy” Kelly, 1859 – 1953

 While married to Alexander, Daisy lived in many places, including San Francisco.
-Daisy witnessed the great 1906 earthquake that damaged much of the city; she even helped with the extensive recovery efforts.
-The most important of her residences was the MacCallum House in Mendocino, now a famous hotel.
+Daisy witnessed the great 1906 earthquake that damaged much of the City; she even helped with the extensive recovery efforts.
+The most important of her residences was the MacCallum House in Mendocino, now a famous inn and restaurant.